deathkiller/jazz2/README.md

 * Xamarin
 * [libopenmpt](https://lib.openmpt.org/libopenmpt/download/) (included for *armeabi-v7a* and *x86*)

-Requires [Microsoft Visual Studio 2017](https://www.visualstudio.com/) (or equivalent Mono compiler) to build the solution.
+Requires [Microsoft Visual Studio 2017](https://www.visualstudio.com/) or newer (or equivalent Mono compiler) to build the solution.

 ## Running the application